kata-containers/community/elections/tools/README.md

 * Look for a `Signed-Off-By` line in the commit message

 The GitHub login is always stored so that is the primary identifier.

+## Output results

+As the script runs it prints a summary on `stdout`.
+When the script has completed it places the generated data into a file called `electorate.yaml`.
+Use this file to send the bulk email notification to the eligible electorate.